robotusers/cakephp-excel/README.md

 $table->writeExcel();
 ```

-You may also wont to read/write some of the rows or columns.
+You may also want to read or write only some of the rows and columns.

 ```php
 use Robotusers/Excel/Registry;